 3. Everything that begins to exist has a cause; nothing can be caused by nothing.

 Nothing can come out of absolutely nothing.
 I am not merely appealing to a complete absence of an experiential or scientific basis of something arising uncaused from absolutely nothing.
-I am not relying on a probabilistic case based on estimates of probability derived from sense experience, though everything in modern science does suggest that everything that begins to exist must have a cause.
+I am not relying on a probabilistic case based on estimates derived from sense experience, though everything in modern science does suggest left to itself that everything that begins to exist must have a cause.
 If the best argument for the fact that everything that begins has a cause rested on mere lack of anyone experiencing something appearing out of nothing, then it would not have an actual proof.
 However, I am not appealing to this (true) point.
 I am noting that it is logically impossible for something to arise and begin in a complete vacuum of anything.
 Out of nothing nothing comes.
 Logic proves this impossible.

 The first three premises/statements (in bold) that I have presented in this post can be known by immediate, infallible reasoning.
 The first is self-evident, because someone has to affirm it in order to deny it.
 The second is nothing more than a simple use of the law of excluded middle.
 The third articulates an immediately obvious logical truth that no scientific discovery could ever overturn.